The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 For example the output could be ["host: mydev.narayana.io/192.168.0.1, jboss node name: server2","3"]

-and it says that the hostname is mydev.narayana.io
+and it says that the hostname is mydev.narayana.io, the jboss node name is server2,

 The Transaction recovery manager runs periodically (by default, it runs every 2 minutes) on all servers.